ssaavedra/ipmi-fan-control/README.md

 ## Why

-Our Dell R730 server's iDRAC is not works as expected.
-The fan always run full speed.
-And is very noisy, We digged but didn't fix out.
-So I build this to control the fan speed programmatically.
-And use RUST just for practice.
-Any contribute are welcome.
+Dell R730 server's iDRAC may work great for a datacenter, but it's loud for a homelab.
+This tool uses a ease-in cubic approach to the fan control, to ease in the curve at lowish temps.

 ## Usage

-Download from [release](https://github.com/yinheli/ipmi-fan-control/releases) page (prebuilt binary via github actions), or build from source code.
+Download from [release](https://github.com/ssaavedra/ipmi-fan-control/releases) page (prebuilt binary via github actions), or build from source code.

 ```bash
 cargo build --release